- Why KWC?

 Visual Communication Design explores the use of design in the everyday environment.
 Students will study Communication, Product and Environmental Designs before designing their own products.
 Visual Communication Design is the commercial application of Art and can lead to careers in fields including Engineering, Graphic Design, Architecture, Landscape Design, Product Design, Games Design, Multimedia and Interior Design.

-Kingswood College Senior School is a unique, pre-tertiary setting for students in Years 11 and 12.
+Kingswood College Senior School is a unique, pre-tertiary setting for students in Years 10 – 12.
 The Senior School prepares students for achieving their personal best in VCE and for life post-school.

 Students in the Senior School are expected to contribute to a collaborative, engaging and productive learning environment and have an appropriate work ethic for successful completion of the VCE.
 Higher order thinking, content understanding and keeping abreast of workload is expected of students willing and prepared to achieve their personal best.